YueLin301/yuelin301.github.io/_posts/2023-06-23-Dynamic-Epistemic-Logic.md

 Basic settings:
 1. Players know informaiton about others but does not know their owns.
    > Typical tell-tale features of these puzzles include any puzzle in which each participant has a given piece of information (usually as common knowledge) about all other participants but not themselves.
-2. Players is smart and is capaple of theory of mind.
+2. Players are smart and are capaple of theory of mind.
    > Also, usually, some kind of hint is given to suggest that the participants can trust each other's intelligence — they are capable of theory of mind (that "every participant knows modus ponens" is common knowledge).
 3. "Doing nothing" is also an action and indicates something.
    > Also, the inaction of a participant is a non-verbal communication of that participant's lack of knowledge, which then becomes common knowledge to all participants who observed the inaction.

 ### The Muddy Children Puzzle
 This is one of the most classic examples of inductin puzzles.
-And there are
+This problem also has other descriptive forms and variations, such as the Blue-Eyed Islanders and cheating wives/husbands puzzles.

+#### Description
 > There is a set of attentive children.
-They think perfectly logically (and this is common knowledge).
+They think perfectly logically.
 The children consider it possible to have a muddy face.
 None of the children can determine the state of their own face themselves.
 But, every child knows the state of all other children's faces.
 A custodian tells the children that at least one of them has a muddy face.
 The children are each told that they should step forward if they know that their own face is muddy.
-Hereafter, the custodian starts to count and after every stroke, every muddy child has an opportunity to step forward.[^wiki-Induction-Puzzles]
+Hereafter, the custodian starts to count and after every stroke, every muddy child has an opportunity to step forward.

+Let us extract the core of it.

+What is the goal?
+Players (children) want to find out a piece of information (whether their face is clean or not) that they do not know but others do.

+What are the assumptions?
+1. Before the game starts, there will be an outsider who provides some indirect information.
+2. Players know informaiton about others but does not know their owns.
+3. There are occasions when making decisions openly (the chances for children to step forward), and the actions taken become common knowledge.
+4. Players are smart and are capaple of theory of mind.
+5. If players know their own information, they will reveal it to their own best interests.
+6. "Doing nothing" is also an action and indicates something.
+Specifically, it means that a player does not know its own information.
+And this is new information to others.

+#### Logical solution
+Assume that there are $n$ children and $k$ of them are dirty where $k>1$.

+> Let's assume that there are just 2 children: Alice and Bob.
+If only Alice is dirty, she will step forward at the first stroke, because she does not see any other dirty faces.
+The same is true for Bob.
+If Alice sees Bob not stepping forward at the first stroke, she must conclude that he certainly sees another muddy child and they will step forward simultaneously at the second stroke.
+Let's assume that there are just 3 children: Alice, Bob, and Charly.
+If there are less than 3 muddy children, the puzzle evolves like in the case with 2 children.
+If Charly sees that Alice and Bob are muddy and not stepping forward at the second stroke, they all together will step forward at the third stroke.
+It can be proven that $k$ muddy children will step forward after $k$ strokes.

+Denote Alice as $i$ and Bob as $j$.
+There are three cases:
+1. $i$ is dirty and $j$ is not.
+   - $i$ knows $j$ is not dirty.
+So $i$ can infer that it is dirty.
+Thus $i$ will step forward at the first stroke.
+   - $j$ knows $i$ is dirty but $j$ cannot infer its situation.
+But after the first stroke $j$ will know that "$i$ can infer itself is dirty", and thus $j$ can infer that $j$ is not dirty.
+2. $j$ is dirty and $i$ is not.
+The analysis is symmetrical to that of the first case.
+3. $i$ and $j$ are both dirty.
+   - $i$ knows $j$ is dirty but $i$ cannot infer its situation.
+Thus $i$ will do nothing at the first stroke.
+   - $j$ knows $i$ is dirty but $j$ cannot infer its situation.
+Thus $j$ will do nothing at the first stroke.
+   - After the first stroke, $i$ will know that $j$ cannot infer anything, meaning that it is not the first case (not "You are dirty but I am not").
+So $i$ can infer that it is dirty.
+Thus $i$ will step forward at the second stroke.
+   - So do $j$.
+Thus $j$ will step forward at the second stroke.

+> There is a straightforward proof by induction that the first $k − 1$ times he asks the question, they will all say “No,” but then the $k$th time the children with muddy foreheads will all answer “Yes.”[^Common-knowledge-revisited]

+So what information does "At least one of you has mud on your forehead" bring to players? **The common knowledge.**
+> Let us denote the fact “at least one child has a muddy forehead” by $p$.
+Notice that if $k > 1$, i.e., more than one child has a muddy forehead, then every child can see at least one muddy forehead, and the children initially all know $p$.
+Thus, it would seem that the father does not provide the children with any new information, and so he should not need to tell them that $p$ holds when $k > 1$.
+> But this is false!
+What the father provides is common knowledge.
+If exactly $k$ children have muddy foreheads, then it is straightforward to see that $E^{k−1}p$ holds before the father speaks, but $E^kp$ does not (here $E^k\varphi$ means $\varphi$, if $k = 0$, and everyone knows $E^{k-1}\varphi$, if $k \ge 1$).
+The father’s statement actually converts the children’s state of knowledge from $E^{k−1}p$ to $Cp$ (here $Cp$ means that there is common knowledge of $p$).
+With this extra knowledge, they can deduce whether their foreheads are muddy.
+> In the muddy children puzzle, the children do not actually need common knowledge; Ekp suffices for them to figure out whether they have mud on their foreheads.[^Common-knowledge-revisited]

+#### Game-theoretic solution

+> Muddy children puzzle can also be solved using backward induction from game theory.

+> Muddy children puzzle can be represented as an extensive form game of imperfect information.
+Every player has two actions — stay back and step forwards.
+There is a move by nature at the start of the game, which determines the children with and without muddy faces.
+Children do not communicate as in non-cooperative games.
+Every stroke is a simultaneous move by children.
+It is a sequential game of unlimited length.
+The game-theoretic solution needs some additional assumptions:
+> 1. All children are rational and all children's rationality is common knowledge.
+This means that Alice is rational, Alice knows that Bob is rational and Alice knows that Bob knows that Charly is rational and so on and vice versa.
+> 2. Stepping forward without having a muddy face results in a big penalty.
+> 3. Stepping forward with a muddy face results in a reward.
+> 4. Every stroke results in minor negative penalty aka discount factor for every child until any of them stepped forward.
+Any multiple of the minor penalty is always a lesser evil than the big penalty.
+>
+> If only Alice is muddy, the last assumption makes it irrational for her to hesitate.
+If Alice and Bob are muddy, Alice knows that Bob's only reason of staying back after the first stroke is the apprehension to receive the big penalty of stepping forward without a muddy face.
+In the case with $k$ muddy children, receiving $k$ times the minor penalty is still better than the big penalty.

 ### Hat Puzzles
-> One type of induction puzzle concerns the wearing of colored hats, where each person in a group can only see the color of those worn by others, and must work out the color of their own.[^wiki-Induction-Puzzles]
+> One type of induction puzzle concerns the wearing of colored hats, where each person in a group can only see the color of those worn by others, and must work out the color of their own.